February 21, 2023

 After a motorcycle crash, you may experience memory loss and might be unable to control your behavior, emotions, and impulses.
 Many people in motorcycle accidents also have difficulties communicating and a decrease in motor functions.

 Complications can arise soon after the accident and last for the rest of your life.
+Hence, urgent care for concussion is a must.
 Here are some of the more common problems:

 Seizures